fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 5. Select **Schedule**.

-To see instructions which log destinations are available in Fleet, head to the [osquery logs guide](../Using-Fleet/Osquery-logs.md).
+To see which log destinations are available in Fleet, head to the [osquery logs guide](../Using-Fleet/Osquery-logs.md).

 <meta name="title" value="Fleet UI">